beobyte/my-mtg-collection/README.md

 # my-mtg-collection
-This is repository with all my MTG cards from diffents sets.
+This is repository with all my MTG cards from diffent sets.

 Current status of adding cards: **In propgress**